Plans and Reports

 Phase II: Watershed Level

-A pilot process in the Newmarket Creek watershed is the first of a series of efforts to create watershed-level plans and projects for resilience under Phase II of Resilient Hampton’s work.
+Together, the City and community partners are creating watershed-level plans and projects for resilience under Phase II of Resilient Hampton’s work.

 Newmarket Creek.
-Building upon Phase I, our pilot in the Newmarket Creek Watershed created the Newmarket Creek Water Plan and Atlas, published in 2020.
+Building upon Phase I, the pilot in the Newmarket Creek Watershed created the Newmarket Creek Water Plan (PDF) and Atlas (PDF), published in 2020.
 This plan prioritizes and recommends specific projects designed to a conceptual level to establish scope, benefits and cost.
 It also identifies partnerships and opportunities to leverage funding.
-With proceeds from the first environmental impact bond in Virginia, Hampton is now designing and implementing projects envisioned in the Newmarket Creek Water Plan.
+With proceeds from the first environmental impact bond in Virginia, Hampton is implementing projects envisioned in the Newmarket Creek Water Plan.

 Downtown Hampton, Phoebus, and Buckroe.
-In spring 2021, Hampton launched its second watershed-level process to identify resilience opportunities in Downtown, Phoebus, and Buckroe.
-This planning effort is ongoing, and you can learn more about the work to date and opportunities to contribute to the process online at our plan webpage, or get a quick summary in our plan overview.
-This plan will replicate the successes of the Newmarket Creek Water Plan, while designing for the unique characteristics and conditions of three cultural, historic, and economic hubs in our city.
+In October 2023, Hampton completed its second watershed-level process to identify resilience opportunities in the Downtown Hampton, Phoebus, and Buckroe Water Plan.
+This plan replicates the successes of the Newmarket Creek Water Plan, while designing for the unique characteristics and conditions of three cultural, historic, and economic hubs in our city.
 You can learn more about the work at the plan webpage.

-- Annual Voluntary Disclosure Report for the city’s Environmental Impact Bond
+- 2023 Annual Voluntary Disclosure Report for the city’s Environmental Impact Bond (PDF)

 - Hampton Comprehensive Waterways Management Plan (2012) (PDF)